About the Writer: “The Mom of Mom Influencers”

 Its your personal story, and this time, it’s all about us mamas.

-Named in 2019 as one of the 30 Best Unique Christmas Gifts For Your Wife!
+Named one of the 30 Best Unique Christmas Gifts For Your Wife!

 In the style of New York Times bestsellers You Can’t Touch My Hair, I’m Judging You, and I Can’t Date Jesus, MOM AF is a sister circle in a book, inspired both by Carter’s life and her published articles.
 Also perfect for fans of I Just Want to Pee Alone and Jill Smokler’s Scary Mommy, moms and women feeling overwhelmed by the pressures of life will find MOM AF cathartic.